Minecraft: Minecraft Education

-Minecraft Education (known as Minecraft: Education Edition until December 2022) is an educational version of the game, designed specifically for use in educational establishments such as schools, and built off of the Bedrock Edition codebase.
-It is available on Windows 10, MacOS, iPadOS, and ChromeOS.
-It includes a Chemistry Resource Pack, free lesson plans available online, and two free companion applications: Code Connection and Classroom Mode.
+An educational version of Minecraft, designed for use in schools, launched on 1 November 2016.
+It is available on Android, ChromeOS, iPadOS, iOS, MacOS, and Windows.

-An initial beta test was carried out between 9 June and 1 November 2016.
-The full game was then released on Windows 10 and MacOS on 1 November 2016.
 On 20 August 2018, Mojang announced that it would bring Education Edition to iPadOS in Autumn 2018.
 It was released to the App Store on 6 September 2018.
 On 27 March 2019, it was announced that it would be operated by JD.com in China.
 On 26 June 2020, a public beta for the Education Edition was made available to Google Play Store compatible Chromebooks.
 The full game was released to the Google Play Store for Chromebooks on 7 August 2020.

-Minecraft China
+China Edition

-On 20 May 2016, Minecraft China was announced as a localized edition for China, where it was released under a licensing agreement between NetEase and Mojang.
+On 20 May 2016, China Edition (also known as My World) was announced as a localized edition for China, where it was released under a licensing agreement between NetEase and Mojang.
 The PC edition was released for public testing on 8 August 2017.
 The iOS version was released on 15 September 2017, and the Android version was released on 12 October 2017.
-The PC edition is based on the original Java Edition, while the iOS and Android mobile version is based on the Bedrock Edition.
-The edition is free-to-play and had over 300 million players by November 2019.
+The PC edition is based on the original Java Edition, while the iOS and Android mobile versions are based on the Bedrock Edition.
+The edition is free-to-play and had over 700 million registered accounts by September 2023.

-Other PC versions

-Apart from Minecraft: Java Edition, there are other versions of Minecraft for PC, including Minecraft for Windows, Minecraft Classic, Minecraft 4K, and a version for the Raspberry Pi.

 Minecraft for Windows

-Minecraft for Windows is exclusive to Microsoft's Windows 10 and Windows 11 operating systems.
-The beta release for Windows 10 launched on the Windows Store on July 29, 2015.

-After nearly one and a half years in beta, Microsoft fully released Minecraft for Windows on December 19, 2016.
-Called the "Ender Update", this release implemented new features to this version of Minecraft like world templates and add-on packs.
-This version has the ability to play with Xbox Live friends, and to play local multiplayer with owners of Minecraft on other Bedrock platforms.
-Other features include the ability to use multiple control schemes such as a gamepad, keyboard, or touchscreen (for Microsoft Surface and other touchscreen-enabled devices).
-Virtual reality support has been implemented, as well as the ability to record and take screenshots in-game via the Windows built-in GameDVR.

-As of 7 June 2022, the Java and Bedrock Editions of Minecraft for Windows were merged into a single title for purchase; those who owned one version would automatically gain access to the other version.
-Both game modes would otherwise remain separate.